 You’re only one person with 24 hours in a day, just like everyone else.
 Yet between your personal and professional obligations, it gets so hard to see some of your friends and family.
 You try to prioritize time for them a few times a year, but even this doesn’t always work out.

 In the time between visits, it’s important to maintain communication.
 This helps you maintain the relationship until you can next be together.
-A personal CRM can connect you more with friends and family alike so you feel closer to everyone.
+A CRM that is personal can connect you more with friends and family alike so you feel closer to everyone.

 You’re super busy, and so you forget about your friend’s birthday party.
 Hey, it happens to everyone, right?
 For that reason, the first offense is forgivable.
 Well, until you miss their next birthday, and the one after that too.
 Then your friend will probably have a serious problem with you, and rightfully so.